microsoft/ignite25-LAB540-microsoft-purview-integration-with-microsoft-defender-xdr/LabInstructions.md

 5. Here, you can see relevant alerts correlated within this incident.
 6. You can read more about the incident on the right pane under “Incident details”.

-<br> This is how you can investigate incidents with more than one alert logically correlated.
+This is how you can investigate incidents with more than one alert logically correlated.

 #### Task 4 – Run KQL queries to hunt for threats in Advanced Hunting
 _In this task, you’ll learn how to hunt for threats using Advanced Hunting._